 Any age if the sum of the member’s age and years of credited service equal at least 85 (Rule of 85 for retirement).
 For a member with 25 years of service would have to be age 60 to retire (25 years of service + age 60 = 85)

 Social Security and other State Pension specify a minimum age for starting to receive a pension.
 In 2013 Senate Bill 27 finally addressed the minimum age, but it only applies to Tier 2 Members (employees hired after June 30, 2013).
-This problem was discussed 29 years ago and nothing was done.
-An article in the Albuquerque Journal dated December 13, 1994, titled: “Out of Control Annuity System” in the Albuquerque Journal addresses the problem with the pension:
+This problem was discussed 30 years ago, and nothing was done until now.
+An article in the Albuquerque Journal dated December 13, 1994, titled: “Out of Control Annuity System” addresses the problem with the pension:

 There is no age requirement for receiving a pension, so an individual who begins working for the state at age 18 could retire at age 43 with a pension worth 75% of his or her final salary.
 (Many state workers do retire in their 40s.)
 After three years, an automatic cost-of-living adjustment (COLA) of 3% kicks in and is added each year to the base pension.